Prepdddd/gradem/README.md

-# Rate My Professor Site
+# Grade-Em Site

-This is a simple static website to rate schools and professors, inspired by "Rate My Professor."
-It is built using HTML, CSS, and JavaScript.
+This is the complete static website for "Grade-Em", built using HTML, CSS, and JavaScript, with a Node.js backend for handling suggestions.

 ## Project Structure